fastify/fastify/test/bundler/README.md

 ## Test bundlers

-The bundler test stack has been set apart from the rest of the Unit testing stack because it's not a part of the fastify lib itself.
+The bundler test stack has been defined separately from the rest of the Unit testing stack because it's not a part of the fastify lib itself.
 Note that the tests run in CI only on NodeJs LTS version.
 Developers do not need to install every bundler to run unit tests.